-Many materials are used to transmit electrical energy, but those most frequently specified are copper, copper-covered steel, high strength copper alloys, and aluminum.
+Many materials are used to transmit electrical energy, but those most frequently specified for types of conductors are copper, copper-covered steel, high strength copper alloys, and aluminum.
 For more unusual applications, conductors are fabricated from pure nickel, pure silver, copper-covered aluminum, and a host of metals, metal alloys, and metal combinations.

-Copper – Copper is by far the most widely used conductor material.
-Among its physical properties are high electrical and thermal conductivity, ductility, malleability and solderability, high melting point, and high resistance to corrosion, wear and fatigue.
+Copper is by far the most widely used conductor material.
+Among its physical properties are high electrical and thermal conductivity, ductility, malleability and solderability, high melting point, and high resistance to corrosion, wear, and fatigue.

-High Strength Alloys - Though more expensive than copper-covered steel wires, copper alloy conductors are specified because they permit significant size and/or weight reductions especially important in computer and aerospace applications.
+Though more expensive than copper-covered steel wires, copper alloy conductors are specified because they permit significant size and/or weight reductions especially important in computer and aerospace cable and wire applications.
 They offer high breaking strength and greater flex life with only a small increase in DC resistance.
 Cadmium-chromium copper, cadmium copper, chromium copper, and zirconium copper are most frequently used.

-Nickel Coated Copper - Nickel plated conductor (50 micro-inches minimum nickel thickness) is recommended for Teflon® TFE hook-up wire operating for prolonged periods at temperatures of from 200° to 260°C, and where silver coating is objectionable because of possible solder wicking.
+Nickel plated conductor (50 micro-inches minimum nickel thickness) is recommended for Teflon® TFE hook-up wire operating for prolonged periods at temperatures of from 200° to 260°C, and where silver coating is objectionable because of possible solder wicking.
 Ordinary soft solder does not wet nickel as readily as it does tin or silver.
 It adheres well enough to make a good termination, but will not wick into the stranded conductor beyond the joint, thereby leaving flexibility unimpaired.
 Connections exposed to temperatures above the melting point of soft solder require special soldering techniques.
-The term" nickel clad" refers to a much thicker coating - 10% to 30% of the radius of the strand.
+The term "nickel clad" refers to a much thicker coating – 10% to 30% of the radius of the strand.